 Secondly, the causa essendi.
 The mysteries lie beyond the range of human intelligence (DS 3005), created intellect (DS 3016).
-They could not be known by us unless they were revealed (DS 3015).
-They are known by us, not because their intrinsic truth is grasped, but because of God's authority (DS 3008).
-Our understanding of them can increase when reason is illumined by faith; but is is an understanding of the revealed mystery - in eodem dogmate - and not of some human substitute for the mystery (DS 3016, 3020).
-It would be to disregard divine transcendence if one handed the mysteries over to philosophic or scientific reinterpretation.
+They could not be known by us unless they were by us, revealed (DS 3016).
+They are known not because their intrinsic truth is grasped, but because of God's authority (DS 3008).

+Our understanding of them can increase when reason is illumined by faith; but it is an understanding of the revealed mystery -and not of some human substitute (DS 3016, 3020-now is the time in eodem dogmate -- and not of some human substitute for the mystery (DS 3016, 3020).
+It would be to disregard divine transcendence A scandence if one handed the mysteries over to philosophic or scientific reinterpretation.